Berta Lask: Nazi years and Soviet exile

 According to some sources, Berta Lask tried to return to Moscow from Arkhangelsk during the war in order to contribute to the struggle against Nazi Germany.
 In the end she appears to have returned to Moscow around the end of the war, possibly when her son was transferred from Arkhangelsk to the Soviet "Labor army".
 She then remained in Moscow till 1953.
 When she returned to the part of Germany which by this time had become the German Democratic Republic (East Germany), she was accompanied by her newly freed son, Lutz.

 German Democratic Republic

 Berta Lask lived her final years in East Berlin where she continued to write and was able to finish the semi-autobiographical novel on which she had started work in 1938.
-It was published as "Stille und Sturm" in 1955.
+It was published asStille und Sturm in 1955.
 In 1958 she was honoured officially with the Patriotic Order of Merit in silver.
 The equivalent award in gold followed in 1963.
 She was a member of the East German literary elite, and the country's powerful Party Central Committee offered public condolences when she died on 28 March 1967.